 Really terrific read in the August 2016 issue of HBR describing 30 universal building blocks of value, each of which addresses a basic human need.
 A team led by Eric Almquist (partner in Bain & Company’s Customer Strategy & Marketing practice, and the firm's global head of consumer insights) created the pyramid.
-You can read the article and see the pyramid in its entirety here (I didn't include the full version for copyright reasons).
+You can read the article and see the pyramid in its entirety here.

 Though the article is about how the pyramid powers product and service innovation, the tool is also a terrific resource for content marketers because it gives us a handy guide for determining the purpose of each piece of content beyond the standard marketing brief language like "make people realize we're a terrific source for XX".